Azure/azure-policy/samples/Network/vm-creation-in-approved-vnet/README.md

-# Use approved subnet for VM network interfaces
+# Use approved vNet for VM network interfaces

-This policy enforces VM network interfaces to use subnet
+This policy enforces VM network interfaces to use vNet

 ## Try on Portal